 Email triage eliminates the time-wasting practice of feeling unsure about what to do with each email, leading to procrastination and email clutter.
 If you're unsure how to action an email, mark it as "Done."
 You can always get to it later.

 But don't worry — your "done" emails won't pile up if you manage them consistently.
 If you find yourself regularly accessing an archived email, bring it back to your inbox and action it.
-For the done emails you never access, every 6 months to 1 year, delete a large batch of "Done" emails.
+For the done emails you never access, every 6 months to 1 year, delete all emails marked "done".
 If you haven't thought about them in at least 6 months, likely, you will never need them again.

-With Superhuman, marking emails as Done is as simple as hitting E on your keyboard.
+With Superhuman, marking an email Done is as easy as hitting E on your keyboard.

 If you're using Gmail, find and click the Archive button on each message you want to archive.
 Archiving on Gmail is similar in that it removes the email from your inbox but keeps it available for future access.